luciotato/LiteScript/ast.lite.md

   calling `me.opt IfStatement, Expression, 'IDENTIFIER'` would attempt to parse the token stream first as an `IfStatement`.
 If that fails, it would attempt to use the `Expression` class.
 If that fails, it will accept a token of type `IDENTIFIER`.
-  If all of those fail, it will return `nothing`.
+  If all of those fail, it will return `undefined`.

-arguments control:
-convert to array if it was a single element

-        if not Array.isArray(list)
-          list = [list]

-check 2nd parameter not to be a string (common error)

-        #debug - control
-        if typeof options is 'string'
-          me.throwError """
-                compiler-internals: Check parameteres in opt/req call.
-                Accepted parameter are: list[] (Array) and options (object)
-                """

 Remember the actual position, to rewind if all the arguments to `opt` fail